Norwegian Viva Greek Isles Cruise: The Truth About What I Paid

 The cruise cost:

 The total price of the cruise itself was £4,762.40 for two people.
 This was for a Balcony stateroom, and with the NCL Free at Sea promotion.
+(Now known as More at Sea).

 The flights and transfer cost:

 We booked our flights and transfers with NCL as soon as they were released.
-The flights were with EastJet and included a 23kg checked bag, and one small personal bag each.
+The flights were with EasyJet and included a 23kg checked bag, and one small personal bag each.
 These cost: £641.78

 Pre-paid gratuities: